 Visual Art Approach

-Elements of Art What are the ABCs of art?
-Introduce students to line, color, shape, form, texture, space, and value.
-This tour explores how artists utilize these basic elements to create a boundless visual language.
+Elements of Art Introduce students to the ABCs of art — line, color, shape, form, texture, space, and value.
+Students examine the ways that artists utilize these basic elements to create a boundless visual language.

-Methods & Materials How did the artist make that?
-Explore the relationship between an artist’s ideas and techniques.
-This tour will compare and contrast at least three different media, such as painting, sculpture, photography, printmaking or textiles.
+Methods & Materials Investigate the relationship between an artist’s ideas and techniques.
+Students discuss how objects are made as they compare and contrast different media such as painting, sculpture, photography, printmaking, or ceramics.

 Language Arts Approach

 What’s the Story?
-Construct the elements of a story and guess what might happen outside of the frame.
-Characters, setting, and plot will be identified throughout the galleries as students determine the story in works of art from NOMA’s collection.
+Construct the elements of a story and guess what could happen outside of the frame.
+Characters, setting, and plot are identified throughout the galleries as students construct stories from works of art in NOMA’s collection.

 Describe it!
 A picture may be worth a thousand words, but how do we describe what we see?
-This tour focuses on developing descriptive language as students are encouraged to use synonyms and adjectives to describe the artwork in front of them.
+Students develop observation skills and build descriptive language as they use synonyms and adjectives to describe the artwork before their eyes.

 Social Studies Approach

-My Country, My State Explore the development of the United States and Louisiana.
-Our rich artistic heritage will be highlighted as students learn how artists represent place by examining artwork from different eras of our nation’s history.
+My Country, My State Explore the history of the United States and Louisiana.
+Our rich cultural heritage is highlighted as students consider how artists represent place while investigating objects from different eras of our nation’s history.